samperrow/CKAD-exercises/exercises/a.core_concepts.md

 <br/>

-### <input type="checkbox"> Create a pod with image nginx called nginx and expose traffic on port 80
+### Create a pod with image nginx called nginx and expose traffic on port 80

 <details><summary>show</summary>
 <p>